TeaWhyDee/deadbeef-rating/README.md

+**WARNING**
+Apparently this version of the plugin is not compatible with anything, to mention: mp3 files - if you set the rating above 5 it automatically rolls back to 5.
+Basically, this fork doesn't work for most files.

 # This forks modifications
 * Up to 10 star rating (instead of up to 5).
 * Makefile copied from the AUR package,